-It’s been a tumultuous year already.
+2022 has been a tumultuous year.
 Living expenses have increased.
-Lockdowns have decreased.
+Lockdowns have stopped.
 Financial markets have fluctuated.
 Unpredictability has become the norm.
-As a result, millions of people worldwide have made major work-life changes as the marketplace has been forced to adapt to rapid change.
+As a result, millions of people worldwide have made major work-life changes and the marketplace has been forced to adapt to rapid change.
+Unemployment rates in Australia are at an all time low.

 Some have coined this global shift in employment the great resignation.
-Others have argued it is the great exhaustion – taking note of the overwhelm which pandemic measures brought into homes, particularly among women.
+Taking note of the overwhelm which pandemic measures brought into homes, particularly among women, some have argued we are suffering with the great exhaustion.
 Regardless of what we call it, employers are once again faced with the challenge of attracting and retaining talent.
-To do this, many business leaders have had to take a good look at the culture and conditions that they once took for granted and acceptable.
+Many business leaders have had to take a good look at the culture and conditions that they once took for granted and acceptable.
 Smart leaders are leaning in and listening to their employees, adjusting their expectations and working conditions where possible – even if this means creating hybrid and remote working conditions.
-But is this enough to attract, then retain talent?
+But is this enough to attract and retain talent?

 The academic literature around staff retention is vast.
-There are also plenty of pop-leadership books on leading happy teams.
-However, a leading cause called Organisational Justice continues to explain a key reason people move from organisations (or stay, disengaged and unhappy).
-If you’ve changed jobs in the past 12 months, perhaps Organisational Justice (OJ) was a key factor but you didn’t know it was an actually term.
+Research suggests Organisational Justice continues to explain a key reason people move from organisations (or stay, disengaged and unhappy).
+If you’ve changed jobs in the past 12 months, perhaps Organisational Justice (OJ) was a key factor but you didn’t know it was a thing?
 Perhaps you’re experiencing troubles at work?
-Maybe you’re an employer reading this who is unaware of the powerful role OJ plays in your organisation?
+Maybe you’re an employer reading this unaware of the powerful role OJ plays in your organisation?
 Regardless, I hope this brief overview helps a little.

 The three components* of Organisational Justice are: distributive, procedural, and interactional.